Twins vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Noah Syndergaard (1-3) will take the mound for the Dodgers, his eighth start of the season.
+- The Dodgers will hand the ball to Clayton Kershaw (6-2) for his ninth start of the season.

+- He has earned a quality start six times in eight starts this season.

-- Syndergaard has four starts of five or more innings this season in seven chances.
-He averages 4.6 innings per outing.
+- In eight starts this season, Kershaw has lasted five or more innings seven times, with an average of 6.2 innings per appearance.

 |Opponent